-New Seasonal Shelter New Permanent Shelter Is not a strategy to end homelessness Ultimately can support and end to homelessness Meets basic needs only (bringing in people out of the cold) Meets basic needs while supporting people experiencing homelessness to return to housing Not Housing-focused (up to 2% of clients exit to housing) Housing-focused (up to 86% of clients exit to housing) No daytime service hours.
-People must leave the shelter during the day.
+New Permanent Shelter

+Ultimately can support and end to

+homelessness

+Meets basic needs while supporting

+people experiencing homelessness to

+return to housing

+Housing-focused (up to 86% of clients

+exit to housing)

 24 hour services.
-Day service provided includes case management, income supports, health supports, mental health During the day people are likely to return to encampments. and addiction referrals and supports, housing supports and life skills guidance.
-Day services ensure programming for participants during the daytime hours in lieu of discharge to the street.
-Service restrictions are in effect (zero Service restrictions are in effect (zero tolerance for violence or threats of tolerance for violence or threats of violence, sexual harassment or sexual violence, sexual harassment or sexual violence, theft, excessive damage to violence, theft, excessive damage to property, arson, and drug dealing) property, arson, and drug dealing) Favoured by street involved individuals Favoured by individuals interested in who may be comfortable living solutions that involve returning to unsheltered or at encampments most of the year housing.
-Does not directly provide supports for Does not directly provide supports for mental illness and substance abuse mental illness and substance abuse Not in current budget.
-Anticipated cost of \$400,000 for three to four months operation.
+Day service provided

+includes case management, income

+supports, health supports, mental health

+and addiction referrals and supports,

+housing supports and life skills guidance.

+Day services ensure programming for

+participants during the daytime hours in

+lieu of discharge to the street.

+Service restrictions are in effect (zero

+tolerance for violence or threats of

+violence, sexual harassment or sexual

+violence, theft, excessive damage to

+property, arson, and drug dealing)

+Favoured by individuals interested in

+solutions that involve returning to

+housing.

+Does not directly provide supports for

+mental illness and substance abuse

 Not in current budget.
+Anticipated capital

-Anticipated capital cost of \$5.5 million and annual operating cost of cost of up to \$2 million.
+cost of \$5.5 million and annual operating

+cost of cost of up to \$2 million.